CDTDigital/CA-ADPQ-Prototype/README.md

 **Further Information**
  -  We have used JIRA as Scrum tool, and the reports (in .xlsx format) of each Sprint in terms of tasks done/carry forwarded has been added to GitHub. ([Process Documents](https://github.com/InTimeTec-Admin/CA-ADPQ-Prototype/tree/master/process-docs))
+ - More information on technical appraoch can be found in [wiki](https://github.com/InTimeTec-Admin/CA-ADPQ-Prototype/wiki/Application-Architecture-&-Technical-Approach)

 **U.S. Digital Services Playbook**